423s22/G4/SCRUM/Sprint 2 Retrospective.md

 # Faith Nelson
 ## What went well?
 We communicated that we were having difficulties, and we helped each other through.
-The review process also allowed us to make sure we were all on the same page and not get too confused for the entire project.
+We also meet throughout the week allowing for a little bit of a longer block of time giving more access to communication and work.

 ## What failed?
-I was a little confused about what we were wanting to do and that made it difficult to get started and to create content that was acceptable.
+I felt like I was not helping, and that I maybe didn't have the tools to complete the task given, in the time I had.

 ## What to do differently?
-Define a little more of how we want to design things together as a group before separating off to do the designing.
-Because if we are each designing things differently they may not all mesh together.
+Gather tools ahead and be able to have some help prior to the end of the sprint.

 # Jacob Hofer
 ## What went well?